 For Windows Vista or Windows 7, click the blue circle at the bottom-left, type Run in the search bar, and confirm with Enter.
 In the Run window, type services.msc, and confirm with Enter.
 For Windows 8 (also valid for Windows Vista and Windows 7), press [Windows] + [R] on your keyboard simultaneously to display the Run window, type services.msc, and confirm with Enter.
 In the Services window, check that the Windows Audio service is set to start automatically.
 If it is not, right-click it to start it.

 If there is a yellow ? or yellow triangle in Audio Devices, there may be a sound driver that was updated automatically by Windows Update but that does not suit the hardware installed on the computer.
 Sometimes, you can go back to the previous version of the driver.
 Right-click on the yellow ? or the yellow triangle, and look for Go back to the previous version from the context menu.

 If you cannot do this, try to look on your computer's manufacturer's website to find the download for your sound card driver.
 The driver will likely be there, unless you have migrated your OS since purchasing the computer.

 Here's a list of the popular sound card manufacturers' websites:

 For integrated sound cards, you can try:

+N.B.
 At present, on virtually all PCs, the sound card is not physically apparent because it is built into the motherboard.

 Otherwise, if you have a CD with your computer's drivers, install the driver that is missing.
 You may also locate the drivers on your backup partition, if you have one.

 If you do not see a yellow ? or a yellow triangle and your audio device does not appear in Sound, it may be that your audio device is disabled in the motherboard's BIOS.